banzaicloud/banzai-charts/incubator/tidb/README.md

 | `tikv.persistence.size`          | Size of data volume                        | `8Gi`                                       |
 | `tikv.resources`                 | CPU/Memory resource requests/limits        | Memory: `128Mi`, CPU: `250m`                |

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
-For example,

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
-For example,
+For example:

 ```bash
 $ helm install --name my-release -f values.yaml banzaicloud-incubator/tidb